Data Quality Metric Library

 Consequence of Poor Quality Data

-Impacts the results of the ONRC Amenity Performance Measures.
+Misalignment can also impact the results of the ONF and ONRC Amenity Performance Measures.

 Potential reason(s) for not being at the expected standard unique to this metric